PawseySC/rocm-from-source/README.md

 Maintainer: Cristian Di Pietrantonio.

-**NOTE:** this is just an internal project for now, do not share outside as it has not been tested.
-For any information, contact Cristian.

 ## Why?

 While you can install precompiled binaries of ROCm on a workstation with the help of a packet manager, it is not desirable to do on a supercomputing infrastructure.
 Here is a list of reasons: